Europol’s Child Abuse Image Geo-Located In Ukraine using OSINT: A Forgotten Story Hidden Behind A Landscape

 The source of such files cannot be revealed for the protection of the victims and as to not impede the investigations.
 The original source was shared with Europol before the publication of this report.
 All the images accessed and used by the Bellingcat team during the investigation were already heavily censored by the original source of the files, but for the avoidance of doubt, we will once again note that the researchers did not obtain, look or download any explicit content.
 All names related to the studio used in this report are fictitious.

-What information did we find in the files and how did we use it to geolocate ImageC5?
+What information was found in the files and how did we use it to geo-locate ImageC5?

 The investigative file described the operation of the studio and its associated websites.
 Most of the CSAM created by the studio was reported as having been produced in the Odessa region in Ukraine.
 The file also included a list of unknown locations where at least 60 models were photographed in 2001 for Website2.